Phoenix Park Balloon Tree OG

 Oil on Canvas

 A new special exhibition at Galaudet Gallery in downtown Eau Claire, Wisconsin (GG) celebrates the love affair between artists and trees and specifically the trees of Eau Claire, Wisconsin.
 I Heart Eau Claire Trees: Special Trees for a Special Place celebrates many different and wonderful trees in and around Eau Claire as seen in realistic and abstract artworks.
 Galaudet Gallery (GG) will be open November 28—30, 2025, from 9am-8pm.
-Throughout the holiday season GG will be primarily open from 9—5 each day.
+Throughout the exhibit GG will be open.
 GG is also open by appointment.

 The idea for I Heart Eau Claire Trees came from GG’s Curator and Artist Vicki Milewski who has a history of drawing trees she has shared experiences with.
 Vicki explains, “The Phoenix Park Balloon Tree is the first tree that inspired me in Eau Claire.
 On my way to the season opening of the downtown Eau Claire farmer’s market, I saw a newly planted tree with large, yellow balloons tied to it.
 As I drew closer, I saw the balloons were actually blossoms that were puffed out in the warm humid air.
 This began my work sitting with the tree, learning about it and drawing it.
 Two series have resulted since then: The Abstracted Phoenix Park Balloon Tree Series and a few years later the Windswept Phoenix Park Balloon Tree Series.”